semanticarts/ontology-toolkit/README.md

 ##### RDF Transformation

-- `definedBy`, which inspects each input file to identify a single defined ontology, and then adds a `rdfs:isDefinedBy` property to every `owl:Class`, `owl:ObjectProperty`, `owl:DatatypeProperty` and `owl:AnnotationProperty` defined in the file referencing the identified ontology.
+- `definedBy`, which inspects each input file to identify a single defined ontology, and then adds a `rdfs:isDefinedBy` property to entities defined within that input file.
+If `mode` is set to `strict` (default), the annotation is applied to every `owl:Class`, `owl:ObjectProperty`, `owl:DatatypeProperty` and `owl:AnnotationProperty`.
+If `mode` is `full`, annotations are applied to all entities that have any attributes other than `rdf:type`, and setting the mode to `all` results in all entities receiving the annotation.
 Existing `rdfs:isDefinedBy` values are removed prior to the addition.
 Input and output file specification options are identical to those used by the `copy` action.
 - `export`, which functions similarly to the command-line export functionality, gathering one or more input ontologies and exporting them as a single file, with some optional transformations,